 Nonsense Literature and Why You Gotta Read It

-Nonsense literature is a lot like absurdism, but the two genres stare into the void in different ways.
-Absurdism sits with meaninglessness like a monk in meditation.
-It leans into the discomfort and grapples with the not-knowing.
-Staring into the abyss without blinking is serious work, but nonsense literature does a cannonball into that inky void.
-It refuses to treat anything with reverence.
-Where absurdism documents, nonsense decorates.
-Absurdism struggles while nonsense plays.
+What is nonsense literature?
+It's similar to absurdism, but the two genres handle existential questions and situations in different ways.
+Absurdism sits with meaninglessness like a monk in meditation, leaning into the discomfort and grappling with the not-knowing.
+Staring into the abyss without blinking is generally serious work, but nonsense literature does a whooping cannonball into the inky void.
+It refuses to treat anything with reverence, much like me who has gotten in trouble more than once for laughing at inappropriate times.
+Where absurdism struggles, wrestles, and contemplates, nonsense plays.
 I need nonsense literature, and so do you.
 Here are a few reasons why:

 Nonsense sets your brain free In a world that demands hot takes and content optimized for engagement, nonsense literature is an act of rebellion.
 It's art that cracks jokes without punchlines and tells stories that meander like a drunken philosopher.
 Take the Mad Hatter’s infamous riddle: “Why is a raven like a writing desk?”
 Carroll admitted he had no answer in mind, but that hasn’t stopped readers from inventing their own.
 The whole point is having the freedom to make one up.

-It's the only genre that trusts you Most literature treats you like a tourist: here's the theme, here's the symbolism, etc. But nonsense lit shoves you into the driver's seat of a car with a blank road map and some crayons to fill it in.
+It's the only genre that trusts you Most literature treats you like a tourist: here we have the theme, and here's the symbolism, &etc. But nonsense lit shoves you into the driver's seat of a car with a blank road map and some crayons to fill it in.
 Think about David Byrne yelping "Psycho killer, qu'est-ce que c'est?
 Fa-fa-fa-fa, fa-fa-fa-fa-fa, fa, better" in “Psycho Killer."
-Lots of Talking Heads songs can be placed in the nonsense category, and they hand you a Rorschach test to project whatever the hell you want onto them.
+Lots of Talking Heads songs can be placed in the nonsense category, handing you a Rorschach test to project whatever the hell you want onto them.
 Donald Barthelme's story "The School" shows us a parade of dead classroom pets that should be tragic, but the story's deadpan delivery makes it hilarious.
 Or profound?
 Or just kinda there?
 It becomes whatever you need it to be, whether that's satire, an existential joke, or just a weird romp.
 You build the meaning.

 Chaos feels more honest than realism Ever had a day where you saw a pigeon fight a hot dog wrapper?
 Cried in a CVS looking at the thirty-nine kinds of toothpaste?
 Tried to actually talk to someone at an airport but got thwarted by fourteen phone-tree menus?
 Looked at TikTok for more than five seconds?

 Nonsense lit is the only genre that captures that specific flavor of modern absurdity without trying to sand it down into a meaning.
-When Alice meets a caterpillar who demands she recite poetry while high on mushrooms, that's just a regular Tuesday.
 Several of Barthelme’s stories composed entirely of fragmented conversations could be mistaken for one of my group chats.

 It rewires your brain